ricardoamaro/drupal8-docker-app/README.md

 That's it!

 ## 3 - Visit [http://localhost/](http://localhost/) in your browser

 using user/pass: admin/admin

-## 4 - Manage MySQL in your browser
+## Extra - Manage MySQL in your browser

 [http://localhost/adminer.php](http://localhost/adminer.php)